Instagram has more than 500 million active daily users.

 But wait, how does this relate to Instagram?

-When a retail brand experience is cohesive and evident to customers, “[they] will become enthused and want to share this experience and knowledge with others,” says Burgess.
+Not only will a brand identity document help you craft everything from the tag line in your Instagram bio to the paint color you put on the walls in your brick and mortar locations.
+But, when a retail brand experience is cohesive and evident to customers, “[they] will become enthused and want to share this experience and knowledge with others,” says Burgess.

 Create an Experience First, a Store Second